awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

     }
 ```

-## Save the CloudWatch Agent Configuration File Manually<a name="Saving-Agent-Configuration-File"></a>
+## Save the CloudWatch agent configuration file manually<a name="Saving-Agent-Configuration-File"></a>

 If you create or edit the CloudWatch agent configuration file manually, you can give it any name\.
 For simplicity in troubleshooting, we recommend that you name it `/opt/aws/amazon-cloudwatch-agent/etc/amazon-cloudwatch-agent.json` on a Linux server and `$Env:ProgramData\Amazon\AmazonCloudWatchAgent\amazon-cloudwatch-agent.json` on servers running Windows Server\.
 After you have created the file, you can copy it to other servers where you want to run the agent\.

-## Uploading the CloudWatch Agent Configuration File to Systems Manager Parameter Store<a name="Upload-CloudWatch-Agent-Configuration-To-Parameter-Store"></a>
+## Uploading the CloudWatch agent configuration file to Systems Manager Parameter Store<a name="Upload-CloudWatch-Agent-Configuration-To-Parameter-Store"></a>

 If you plan to use the SSM Agent to install the CloudWatch agent on servers, after you manually edit the CloudWatch agent configuration file, you can upload it to Systems Manager Parameter Store\.
 To do so, use the Systems Manager `put-parameter` command\.

 To be able to store the file in Parameter Store, you must use an IAM role with sufficient permissions\.
-For more information, see [Create IAM Roles and Users for Use with the CloudWatch Agent](create-iam-roles-for-cloudwatch-agent.md)\.
+For more information, see [Create IAM roles and users for use with the CloudWatch agent](create-iam-roles-for-cloudwatch-agent.md)\.

 Use the following command, where *parameter name* is the name to be used for this file in Parameter Store and *configuration\_file\_pathname* is the path and file name of the configuration file that you edited\.